benjaminparry/benjaminparry.github.io/_posts/2017-03-28-6-weeks-at-clearleft.md

 Reading through the Clearleft.com personas and thinking about the content strategy for Tiny Lessons it seemed we might need to make a few changes to our primary persona.

 We noticed a need for two personas that would represent Thomas’s career progression to his current position as senior designer.
 We identified which problems mapped to an earlier stage in a designer’s career and allocated them to Frank.
 Frank became our primary persona and Thomas our secondary.

-Our other persona, Vanessa, didn’t change as her relationship with Thomas didn’t change.